Sberbank: 1991–2013

-US, EU, Switzerland, and Ukraine sanctions: 2014-2017
+2014–2017 sanctions

 After the annexation of the Crimean Peninsula by Russia in 2014, the Obama administration imposed targeted sanctions on 12 September 2014, through the US Department of Treasury's Office of Foreign Assets Control (OFAC) by adding Sberbank and other entities to the Sectoral Sanctions Identifications (SSI) List.
 This was done in concert with 31 July 2014 addition of Sberbank to the European Union sanctions list.
 Sanctions consist of access restriction to the EU and US capital markets.
 After announcement of the sanctions, and by the end of July, Sberbank's market value had dropped the most market value among the world's major lenders plus investors moved $22 billion from Sberbank's market capitalization.
-Still, during the following year Sberbank's share price grew back 89%.
-Sberbank together with other Russian banks filed claims with the highest EU court to lift the punitive economic measures.
+Still, during the following year, Sberbank's share price grew back 89%.
+Sberbank, together with other Russian banks, filed claims with the highest EU court to lift the punitive economic measures.

 On 27 August 2014, Switzerland imposed sanctions on Sberbank and other Russian financial institutions.

 On 22 December 2015, the United States imposed additional sanctions on Sberbank and its subsidiaries.

 On 17 October 2016, Ukraine imposed sanctions against Sberbank Russia, Sberbank Leasing, and their payment systems Kolibri (Hummingbird), formerly Blitz («Колибри» стара назва – «Блиц»).

-On 15 March 2017, the president of Ukraine imposed sanctions on Sberbank (and other Russian state-owned banks operating in Ukraine: VTB Bank, BM Bank, Prominvestbank, and VS Bank (ВіЕс Банк)) as part of its continued sanctions on Russia for its annexation of Crimea and involvement in the War in Donbas.
+On 15 March 2017, the president of Ukraine imposed sanctions on Sberbank (and other Russian state-owned banks operating in Ukraine: VTB Bank, BM Bank, Prominvestbank, and VS Bank (ВіЕс Банк)) as part of its continued sanctions on Russia for its annexation of Crimea and involvement in the war in Donbas.